 Discussion of Appeal Cases by Board Members Outside of Board Meetings

 Whitrock advised board members against discussing appeals cases outside of board meetings.
-Members were told they could discuss an appellant’s case in generality with the appellant after the board has heard the case, but were advised against going into detail.
+Members were advised they could discuss general Board procedures with an appellant but not specifics of the appellant’s case.

 III.
 LDWF – Duration of Valid Vessel Permit

 Patrick Banks, LDWF Biologist Program Manager, told board members that LDWF Licensing, LDWF Legal, and LDWF Marine Fisheries had met concerning the Board’s question about when a vessel permit would “die.”
 A 2009 vessel permit can be renewed through November 14, 2010 and that the 2009 permit would “die” on November 15, 2010 if it is not renewed prior to that date.
 Whitrock pointed out that a 2009 permit can only be “fished” through December 31, 209.
 After that date, a 2009 permit can no longer be used to fish oysters from the public grounds.
 Jakov Jurisich, asked about contingencies for permit holders who, due to hardship, were unable to renew their permit by November 14th.
 Whitrock did not think the board’s authority covered that event.
 Jurisich suggested giving the LDWF Secretary or the Louisiana Wildlife and Fisheries Commission the authority to decide such cases.
 Whitrock said he would research the matter and report back to the board at the next scheduled meeting.